9 Actionable Seminar Marketing Tips For Financial Advisors

 While you should make your presentation specific, you need to figure out if a small, intimate setting is even worth your time.
 You might be able to send out a few thousand direct mail pieces to seniors, but if you’re marketing specifically to physicians, your market may only allow ten or so to show up.
 This goes back to knowing your numbers.
 If you know you can convert at a higher percentage with a smaller group, go for it!
 The goal of a financial advisor seminar is to get clients, not to get the most people to show up.
 Remember that.

-5. Invite other speakers.
+5. Invite Other Speakers.

 One of the best strategies for marketing seminars is to invite other speakers.
 Prime candidates include CPAs and estate attorneys.
 Ideally, you will be trying to build relationships with these strategic alliances, and inviting them to speak to a group of prospects will only strengthen that relationship.

-Another benefit of having multiple speakers is that it legitimizes and event and makes it more comprehensive.
+Another benefit of having multiple speakers is that it legitimizes an event and makes it more comprehensive.
 It shows attendees that you have access to critical resources they may need.
 I know that I personally would feel much more comfortable knowing that an advisor can lead me to a “total solution” within his/her own network.

 Finally, the other speakers may be willing to share the cost of the event, lowering your expenses and your client acquisition cost.

 Note: This is a double-edged sword.
 If you invite other speakers, I can almost promise you that your conversion rate will suffer.
-A seminar should only be an hour or two, and that’s hardly enough time for one person to bond with an audience, yet alone two or three.
+A seminar should only be an hour or two, and that’s hardly enough time for one person to bond with an audience, let alone two or three.
 However, if your overall attendance goes up, it might not matter to you.
 Test, test, test!

-6. Test everything.
+6. Test Everything.

 I can’t stress this tip enough.
 It’s extremely unlikely that you’ll hit it out of the park on your first (or fourth) seminar.
 The only way that you can improve and systematize is to test what you’re doing.
 Some variables you could test include: